 Most basisscholen (primary schools) start at 08:30 and finish at approximately 15:00.
 For working parents Buitenschoolse Opvang – BSO (Before and After School Care) is the usual solution.
 Many primary schools have a BSO on site, others arrange transport to and from the BSO to the primary school.
 Most BSO's have the same opening hours as childcare centres.

 Au-pairs can be hired for a period of one year.
 There are regulations in place for the hiring of au pairs and as such there are registered agencies to contact for more information.
-Au pair Agencies hiring international employees must adhere to the regulations set out by the Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Authority).
+Au pair Agencies hiring international employees must adhere to the regulations set out by the Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service).

 From around the age of 14, children may start looking for oppassen (babysitting) jobs in the local area.
 High school and university students may look for babysitting jobs as they can combine this with their study.
 Babysitters normally get paid between €4-15 an hour, depending on their age, the number of children and the time the babysitter needs to be present.
 Sometime babysitters offer tutoring in another language or other school subjects.
 There are a few babysitting intermediaries catering for the expat community, but generally babysitters are found by recommendations from other families.